Child Custody Attorneys Serving Chesapeake & Hampton

 Parenting Time Guidelines

-Parental behavior has a great influence on the emotional adjustment of their children especially after the dissolution of a marriage.
+Parental behavior has a great influence on the emotional adjustment of their children especially after the separation.
 Here are the parenting time guidelines have been found to be helpful to children:

 • Parenting time should be pleasant for both parents not just for the children because this will help your children maintain a good relationship with their other parent.